lydiahallie/javascript-questions/it-IT/README-IT.md

 #### Risposta: B

-Operator associativity is the order in which the compiler evaluates the expressions, either left-to-right or right-to-left.
-This only happens if all operators have the _same_ precedence.
-We only have one type of operator: `+`.
-For addition, the associativity is left-to-right.

-`3 + 4` gets evaluated first.
-This results in the number `7`.

-`7 + '5'` results in `"75"` because of coercion.
-JavaScript converts the number `7` into a string, see question 15.
-We can concatenate two strings using the `+`operator. `"7" + "5"` results in `"75"`.

 L'associazione è l'ordine in cui il compilatore valuta le espressioni, da sinistra a destra o da destra a sinistra.
 Questo accade solo se tutti gli operatori hanno la _stessa_ precedenza.
 Abbiamo solo un tipo di operatore: `+`.
 Inoltre, l'associazione è da sinistra a destra.

 `3 + 4` viene valutato per primo.
 E risulta nell'addizione dei due valori che restituiscono quindi `7`.